munnep/provider_network_mirror/README.md

 # provider_network_mirror

-This repo will show you how you have a static web server hosting your terraform providers so you can download them from this website instead of from the internet itself
+This repo will show you how you have a static web server hosting your terraform providers so you can download them from this webserver instead of from the internet itself

+This repo uses a Vagrant virtual machine.
-After the repo is started the following steps will be done
+After the Vagrant virtual machine is started the following steps will happen:
+- ubuntu virtual machine starts
-- Nginx webserver will be started
+- Nginx webserver will intalled configured and started
-- terraform will download the AWS provider from the internet en store it under ```/vagrant/terraform_file_mirror```
+- terraform will download the AWS provider from the internet and store it under ```/vagrant/terraform_file_mirror```
 - Terraform will create a file called ```$HOME/.terraformrc``` which from this point on will only look at this webserver by it's FQDN to download any providers

-- you will initialize terraform and see the download of the provider happened from the webserver instead of the public internet
+After this you will manually login and initialize terraform to see the download of the provider is happening from the webserver instead of the public internet

 # Prerequisites